by-jp/www.byjp.me/content/photos/instagram/3k7r33bkxbhh2qwi234pe3lfcq/index.md

 - imported
 - from-instagram
 ---
-It's more that Alan is a giant… but Thapa is still The Man\!
+It's more that Alan is a giant… but Thapa is still The Man!